BabuRajan002/Computer-Networking-Bits-and-Bytes/Module3/TransportLayer.md

   * **URG (urgent):** A value of one here indicates that the segment is considered urgent and that the urgent pointer field has more data about this.
   * **ACK(Acknowledged):** A value of one in this field means that the acknowledgement number field should be examined
-  * **PSH(push):** The transmitting device wants the receiving device to push currently-buffered data to the application ion the receiving end as soon as possible
+  * **PSH(push):** The transmitting device wants the receiving device to push currently-buffered data to the application on the receiving end as soon as possible
   * **RST(reset):** One of the sides in a TCP connection hasn't been able to properly recover from a series of missing or malformed segments
   * **SYN(synchronize):** It's used when first establishing a TCP connection and makes sure the receiving end knows to examine the sequence number field
   * **FIN(finish):** When this flag is set to one, it means the transmitting computer doesn't have any more data to send and the connection can be closed.